-Hemp Extract primarily interacts with the body’s endocannabinoid system, a grouping of millions of cannabinoid receptors found throughout your body, but are primarily clustered in the brain and central nervous system.
-While Hemp Extract is a phytocannabinoid, or plant-based cannabinoid, your body also naturally produces cannabinoids, known as endocannabinoids.
+CBD primarily interacts with the body’s endocannabinoid system, a grouping of millions of cannabinoid receptors found throughout your body, but are primarily clustered in the brain and central nervous system.
+While CBD is a phytocannabinoid, or plant-based cannabinoid, your body also naturally produces cannabinoids, known as endocannabinoids.
 Almost every organ of your body, including your skin and digestive tract, contains cannabinoid receptors.
 The endocannabinoid system has four primary purposes including neuroprotection, stress relief, immune response, and regulating the body’s general state of balance, impacting faculties such as appetite, sleep, mood, and pain.

-We use Oregon & Colorado-grown organic hemp extracts in our product manufacturing.
+We use CBD that is organically grown on farms in Oregon & Colorado in our product manufacturing.

 Third party laboratories analyze all of our hemp products for cannabinoid potency, heavy metals, residual solvents, and pesticides.

-We use 99% pure alcohol to extract our hemp, the most historically used method for hemp extracts.
+We use 99% pure alcohol to extract CBD, the most historically used method for CBD extraction.
 It is a clean and cold extraction method that allows for optimal retention of terpenes and other sensitive compounds.

 Orders & Ordering

-Yes, A Boring Life’s Hemp products can be shipped to all 50 US States.
+Yes, A Boring Life’s products can be shipped to all 50 US States.

-If you’ve placed an order and would like to modify the items or shipping address, please call our Customer Care team at (503) 663-6956.
+If you’ve placed an order and would like to modify the items or shipping address, please email [email protected] or call our Customer Care team at (503) 663-6956.
 If the order has not shipped, we can modify the order to your liking.
-If the order has shipped, you will then need to follow the return/exchange process.
+If the order has shipped, you can then follow the return/exchange process.

 We charge sales tax in a number of states in accordance with local laws.
 The tax rate and laws vary depending on the state that we ship to.